AdaVITS: Tiny VITS for Low Computing Resource Speaker Adaptation: Method

-Conditioned on the conditional information $c$, including PPG and speaker embedding, the prior encoder is to get the prior distribution $p(z|c)$ of the conditional variational autoencoder (CVAE).
-Compared with the original VITS, here the text encoder and LR are not necessary becuase PPG is already a frame-level representation.
-The PPG encoder is used to get prior normal distribution with mean $\mu_{\theta}$ and variance $\sigma_{\theta}$.
+Conditioned on the conditional information $c$, including phoneme and speaker embedding, the prior encoder is to get the prior distribution $p(z|c)$ of the conditional variational autoencoder (CVAE).
+Compared with the original VITS, we use PPG as an intermediate constraint from phoneme to $z$.
+PPG is extracted from the acoustic model of a speaker-independent automatic speech recognition system, which is a frame-level linguistic feature not contain speaker information.
+Compared with spectrums, which contain not only linguistic information but also rich acoustic information, less information conveyed by PPG allows us to greatly simplify the complexity of the model and decouple the content and speaker information.

+For text processing, fewer FFT layers are used for the text encoder, and then a length regulator is used to expand features from phoneme level to frame level, the construction of PPG is directly performed by the post-net rather than the structure with decoder and post-net.
+Since the computational complexity of scaled-dot attention in FFT is not linear with the sequence length $n$, it has incredibly high computational complexity in long sentences.
+Here, referring to~\cite{DBLP:conf/icml/KatharopoulosV020}, linear attention is used to replace scaled-dot attention in FFT blocks, which will ensure the attention effect while reducing computational complexity.
+The modeling process from phoneme to PPG is pre-trained and not finetuned in speaker adaptation.

+After obtaining PPG, the PPG encoder is used to get a prior normal distribution with mean $\mu_{\theta}$ and variance $\sigma_{\theta}$ from PPG and speaker embedding.
 To be specific, the PPG encoder is composed of FFT blocks, in which linear attention is utilized here to reduce the computational complexity.

 Due to the lack of explicit constraint of the pronunciation to $z$, the model tends to raise pronunciation errors such as mispronunciation and abnormal tone.
-To face this issue, a PPG predictor is introduced to provide the pronuciation constraint.
+To face this issue, a PPG predictor is introduced to provide the pronunciation constraint.
 The architecture of the PPG predictor is consistent with the phoneme predictor of VISinger~\cite{DBLP:journals/corr/abs-2110-08813}.
 With the input of $z$, the $\hat{\text{PPG}}$ produced by the PPG predictor is used to obtain the following constraint loss:

-where PPG is the input PPG.
-The PPG predictor is only trained on pre-trained model and will be froze during the adaptation stage.
+where PPG is the input.
+The PPG predictor is only trained on the pre-trained model and will be frozen during the adaptation.